joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/capturing-sound-input.md

     var mic:Microphone = Microphone.getMicrophone();

-Calling the `Microphone.getMicrophone()` method without a parameter returns the first sound input device discovered on the user’s system.
+Calling the `Microphone.getMicrophone()` method without a parameter returns the first sound input device discovered on the user's system.

 A system can have more than one sound input device attached to it.
 Your application can use the `Microphone.names` property to get an array of the names of all available sound input devices.
-Then it can call the `Microphone.getMicrophone()` method with an `index` parameter that matches the index value of a device’s name in the array.
+Then it can call the `Microphone.getMicrophone()` method with an `index` parameter that matches the index value of a device's name in the array.

 A system might not have a microphone or other sound input device attached to it.
 You can use the `Microphone.names` property or the `Microphone.getMicrophone()` method to check whether the user has a sound input device installed.
-If the user doesn’t have a sound input device installed, the `names` array has a length of zero, and the `getMicrophone()` method returns a value of `null`.
+If the user doesn't have a sound input device installed, the `names` array has a length of zero, and the `getMicrophone()` method returns a value of `null`.

 When your application calls the `Microphone.getMicrophone()` method, Flash